yosbelms/getjs/readme.md

 }, ['john', 30])
 ```

-In many occasions you may need to declare coroutines to spawn it on demmand.
+In many occasions you may need to declare coroutines to spawn on demand.

 ```js
 var worker = get.wrap(function *(time) {